jmclawson/gram_da/README.md

 Lessons and data for Grambling's DA course

 ## Install
-The material in these tutorials expects R to have the `tidyverse` suite of packages installed.
+The material in these tutorials expects the `tidyverse` suite of packages to be installed.
 If you don't already have it, download it with this command in RStudio's console:

 ```{r}
 install.packages("tidyverse")